Allegheny-Computer-Science-111-S2018/cs111s2018-lab5-starter/README.md

 assignment where the `build.gradle` file is located.
 Then, you can type the command in the terminal and study the output.

-If the course instructor publishes a new version of GatorGrader and asks you to access it, then you need change into the tool's directory by typing `cd gatorgrader`.
-Then, you can type the command `git pull` to download the new source code for the GatorGrader tool.
-If this command completes successfully, then you can return to the main directory for this Laboratory assignment by typing `cd ..` and then continuing your work.

 ## Output

 Due to the inherent randomness in this program's output, typing the command `gradle run` in the terminal window produces textual output that will differ from the instructor's version of `ManipulateDna`.
-Your program must adhere to all of the requirements for the assignment and passes all of the verification checks, producing textual output that follows the pattern that is given on the assignment sheet.
+Your program must adhere to all of the requirements for the assignment and pass all of the verification checks, producing textual output that follows the pattern that is given on the assignment sheet.
 In particular, please remember that the purpose of the `ManipulateDna` program is to effectively manipulate an input DNA string &mdash;